yanakolajara/L3-week-7.1-7.2-python-practice/readme.md

 You will present your AI assistant to colleagues and supervisors in a technical demonstration session.
 Your presentation should include:

 - Demo of your AI Assistant
-- Explanation of NLP strategies used
+- Explanation of NLP Prompting strategies that were used
 - Technical Description of a piece of your code

 ### Preparation Guidelines